Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## Solution Overview

-Broadly speaking, RMS supports the most recent version of the Azure Media Services V3 API.
-This means users can largely retain their existing Azure SDK without making extensive code alterations.
-For a comprehensive REST API description and documentation, you can refer to the existing [Microsoft Azure Media Services (v3) documentation](https://learn.microsoft.com/en-us/azure/media-services/latest/).
-However, please note that the current iteration of RMS is a Minimum Viable Product (MVP) and lacks some AMS features.
-Presently, its use is ideal for a basic VOD scenario: upload -> encode -> stream, without the capability for advanced streaming or custom encoding configurations.
-A list of the unsupported MVP features will be detailed later in this document.
+Broadly speaking, RMS replaces the most recent version of the Azure Media Services V3 API.
+This means AMS customers can continue to use their existing Azure SDK without making extensive code alterations.
+Because the RMS API is a mirror of the AMS v3 API, you can refer to the existing Microsoft Azure Media Services (v3) documentation for the comprehensive REST API description and documentation.
+Please refer to the RMS roadmap for guidance on which endpoints have already been implemented and which endpoints are planned in coming releases.
+The initial release, RMS v0.5, implements the core AMS functionality for VOD encoding and streaming.
+All subsequent functionality, such as support for custom transforms, requires these endpoints.

 ## RMS Deployment Instructions